 Royal Flying Corps (1914 - 18)

 Copying the idea used by the French Air Service of a national cockade in the form of a roundel on aircraft but reversing the colours used by the French on their aircraft.
+These colours were officially introduced for RFC and RNAS aircraft on the 12th November 1914.

 Royal Naval Air Service (1914 – 15)